 Now, let me tell you a little bit about myself.
 I am a married mother of four children ages 5 6 7

-8 9 10 11 12 13 14 to 17 18 19 20 21 22 23 24 25 26 27.
+8 9 10 11 12 13 14 15 16 to 17 18 19 20 21 22 23 24 25 26 27 28.
 I graduated in 2007 from Azusa Pacific University with a degree in Human Development (it’s like child development + education).
 In November ’07, I will start my started my first year of teaching, and I will start a combined teaching credential/Masters program.
 I should have finished, but I have one 3 1 more class left.
 It’s actually a class three classes I took before, but did not complete.
-Long story short, it they turned into “W’s”.
-Now, instead of finishing in May ’09, it will be in December ’10 I don’t know when December ’12.
+Long story short, it the classes turned into “W’s”.
+Now, instead of finishing in May ’09, I will finish in December ’10 I don’t know when December ’12.
 But, as long as I graduate, that’s all that matters.

 Update: YAY!
 I finished.
 I